Co-operative Governance

 Karen Miner, Managing Director of the International Centre for Co-operative Management and Vice-Chair of Co-operatives and Mutuals Canada

-- A workshop version of this course featuring Dr. Sonja Novkovic and Karen Miner will be offered on October 28, 2023, during the Directors' Forum themed "The Future of Co-operative Governance" (October 27-28, 2023 in Mississauga, Ontario, Canada and offered virtually as well).
+• A workshop version of this course was offered on October 28, 2023, during the Directors' Forum themed "The Future of Co-operative Governance" in Mississauga, ON, Canada/ virtually.